mark-when/markwhen/README.md

 2012-2013: Germany and Italy #Travel
 ```

-it will be colored as blue in the cascade.
+it will be colored as blue in the timeline.
 <br>

 ### Date formatting